Waffle House backs workers who called police on black woman

 In a heated meeting with protesters Monday, Waffle House officials doubled down on supporting employees at one of the company's Alabama franchises who called the police on an African-American patron out of "concern for their personal safety."

-Waffle House officials invited civil rights advocates, including an official from the local NAACP chapter, into its headquarters in Atlanta to show them unedited security video of events leading up to the April 22 arrest of Chikesia Clemons at a Waffle House in Saraland, Alabama.
+Waffle House officials invited civil rights advocates, including an official from the local NAACP chapter, into its headquarters near Atlanta to show them unedited security video of events leading up to the April 22 arrest of Chikesia Clemons at a Waffle House in Saraland, Alabama.

 The arrest of the 25-year-old woman sparked outrage and calls for a nationwide Waffle House boycott after a cellphone video surfaced showing three white male Saraland police officers wrestling Clemons to the floor of the restaurant and handcuffing her even as the top of her shoulderless dress came down, exposing her breasts.